There are people who believe in both evolution and the Bible, and they are not crazy. How do I know?

 As a result of their adherence to a principle expounded by Jesus, scientists are successful.
 They are learning to manipulate the world, and they are changing it (whether for good or bad, we'll see as time progresses).

-The scientists are applying this method of testing to evolution and to a second Bible that our first Bible tells us we should read and heed: the Bible of God's creation:
+The scientists are applying this method of testing to evolution, helping us understand the a second Bible that our first Bible tells us we should read and heed: the Bible of God's creation.

 The heavens declare the glory of God